Eric Cantona: Style of play

 Due to his height, physique, positional sense and heading accuracy, he was strong in the air.
 He was known for being both mentally and physically tough, and was highly regarded for his strong, commanding and charismatic personality, as well as his leadership qualities and bravery, which helped to alleviate pressure from his team-mates.
 Cantona was known for turning up his collar during matches.
-Wayne Barton notes that he first wore his collar up in a Manchester derby match on 7 November 1993, following United's elimination from Europe at the hands of Galatasary, commenting: "one wonders if, in his own superstitious way, this was Cantona's way of calming that fire inside him after the trip to Turkey, a way to focus his thoughts on moving forward."
+Wayne Barton noted that he first wore his collar up in a Manchester derby match on 7 November 1993, following United's elimination from Europe at the hands of Galatasary, commenting: "One wonders if, in his own superstitious way, this was Cantona's way of calming that fire inside him after the trip to Turkey, a way to focus his thoughts on moving forward."
 When asked about the reason behind his famous on-field appearance, he commented: "I didn't plan it.
 During one game it was cold and my collar just stayed up.
 We won, so it became a habit to play with my collar up."

 Cantona was a hard-working player, who also stood out for his defensive contribution off the ball, as well as his ability to start attacking plays after winning back possession.
 He also drew praise in the media for his discipline and dedication in training.
 Despite his talent and ability, he was also notorious for his aggression, confrontational behaviour, volatile temper and lack of discipline on the pitch, as well as his tendency to commit hard challenges, which made him a highly controversial figure in world football.
-While was known for being outspoken on a number of issues, he was also accused in media of being arrogant.
+While was known for being outspoken on a number of issues, he was also accused in the media of being arrogant.
 When he was asked whether Zidane or Platini was the greatest French player of all time, for example, he said: "No, it is me."
-He drew criticism from certain pundits for being inconsistent at times, and for his disappointing performances at international level and in European club competitions, as well as his lack of significant speed, which was particularly evident in his later career with his advancing age.
+He drew criticism from certain pundits for being inconsistent at times, for his disappointing performances at international level and in European club competitions, as well as his lack of significant speed, which was particularly evident in his later career with his advancing age.